KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

    <BUTTON_VERSION_MANAGER visible="true"/>
    <BUTTON_EXPORT_OUTPUT visible="false"/>

-  Code 8.3: Menu configurable options

 - The DATA-ACCESS section is used to configure visibility options for data, in particular when the dimensions or cubes defining them are profiled also in the underlying schema.
 Details on how to profile OLAP cubes are explained in next sections.

 Profiled access
 ^^^^^^^^^^^^^^^^^^^^^^